facb69/mail-sender-python/README.md

 # Reminder

 You are responsible for your data and system.
-In doubt, do not nothing! 😇
+In doubt, do nothing! 😇

 # Contribute